Find Affordable College Courses

 Education Levels of Oral Biology and Oral and Maxillofacial Pathology Majors

-During the 2020-2021 academic year, 13 students earned their graduate certificate in oral biology and oral and maxillofacial pathology.
+During the most recent year for which data is available, 14 people earned their graduate certificate in oral biology and oral and maxillofacial pathology.
 This earns it the #102 spot on the list of the most popular graduate certificate programs in the nation.

 The following table shows the number of diplomas awarded in oral biology and oral and maxillofacial pathology at each degree level.